dalarcont/pwpost/README.md

   Purposed by the teacher.

   Universidad Tecnológica de Pereira

   This project is only for academical purposes to show the teacher how much we learn during the semester.
   -

-  The project is going get bigger since was purposed because I'm student of the previous mentioned subject, and I develop websites empirically.
+  The project is going to get bigger since it was proposed because I'm a student of the previously mentioned subject, and I develop websites empirically.

   But I think that I'm doing that in a good way...

-  I don't know if my classmates knows how to programming websites and webapps.
+  I don't know if my classmates know how to programming websites and webapps.

-  When i heard the teacher saying how will be the final project and publish the instructions I already have an idea.
+  When I heard the teacher saying how the final project would be and posted the instructions I already had an idea.

-  I think that I can pass this subject without seeing it all the time of the semester...
+  I think that I can pass this subject without seeing it all the classes of the semester...

   I'm developing the project to the best of my ability.
 To present it as request to validation to pass the subject.
-  I'm not interested on repeat class about things that I already know.
   -

+  I'm not interested on repeating classes about things that I already know.

   Pattern used: MVC (Model-View-Controller) but in this project the folders have a pattern like: